 Campuses, departments and colleges are not allowed to establish their own separate policies in lieu of this University-wide policy.

-To implement Board of Regents Policy: Alcoholic Beverages on Campus.
+To implement Board of Regents Policy: Alcoholic Beverages on Campus (PDF).
 This policy specifies requirements for alcoholic beverage sales and service, application and authorization of University alcohol licensure and the process for monitoring compliance with State laws related to alcohol on University of Minnesota campuses.
 As a public institution, the University must demonstrate appropriate use of funds entrusted to it by various constituencies and assure that special expenses do not personally benefit University employees.

 Adherence to these requirements will reduce the risks associated with the consumption of alcoholic beverages and provide a safe and healthy environment for students, staff, and visitors.
 Also to comply with Internal Revenue Service guidance regarding alcoholic beverage expense reimbursements and to satisfy restrictions imposed by funding agencies.